lucidnz/Bootstrapify-4/README.md

 But we wanted to release this anyway.
 Don't despair because it is stable-ish and has successfully been used [in](http://www.liannbellis.co.nz/) [the](http://www.laineehermsen.co.nz/) [wild](http://www.phd.co.nz/).

-So if it is the right _tool_ for your job then you are more than welcome to use it, and if you do then let us know because we'd like to see what you've done.
+So if it is the right tool for _your_ job then you are more than welcome to use it.
+If you do, then let us know because we'd like to see what you've done.

 ## Setup